 On April 10, 1766, Scottish mathematician and physicist Sir John Leslie was born.
 Leslie is best remembered for his research into heat.
 He gave the first modern account of capillary action in 1802 and froze water using an air-pump in 1810, the first artificial production of ice.

 Leslie was born the son of Robert Leslie, a joiner and cabinetmaker, and his wife Anne Carstairs, in Largo in Fife.
 He received his early education there and at Leven.
 In his thirteenth year, encouraged by friends who had even then remarked his aptitude for mathematical and physical science, he entered the University of St Andrews.
-On the completion of his course in 1784, he nominally studied divinity at Edinburgh University starting from 1784.
+On the completion of his course in 1784, he nominally studied divinity at Edinburgh University but gained no further degrees.
 During the following years Leslie worked as a private tutor and prepared a translation of Buffon’s Natural History of Birds, published in 1793.
 John Leslie continued his physical studies, published them in Nicholson’s Philosophical Journal and earned the Rumford Medal of the Royal Society of London for his work on Experimental Inquiry into the Nature and Properties of Heat.

 During his career, John Leslie based many of his contributions to the field of physics on the differential thermometer and Leslie was able to employ it in a great variety of investigations, connected especially with photometry, hygroscopy and the temperature of space.
 In 1820 he was elected a corresponding member of the Institute of France, the only distinction of the kind which he valued, and early in 1832 he was created a knight.

 References and Further Reading: